 The Board is responsible for determining and reviewing compensation arrangements for the directors themselves and the executive officers and executive team.
-The Board has now established a remuneration committee, which comprises of the chairman, John Byrne, and the independent non-executive directors, Malcolm Jacques and Jeffry Myers.
-Given the size and nature of the Board, the directors consider that this is appropriate that the Chairman, while not independent, is a member of the remuneration committee.
-The remuneration committee has met once during the year and once subsequent to the year end.
+The Board has established a remuneration committee, which comprises of the independent non-executive directors, Malcolm Jacques and Jeffry Myers.
+Given the size and nature of the Board, the directors consider that this is appropriate as member of the remuneration committee.
+The remuneration committee has met once during the year.
 The terms of reference for the remuneration committee will include review and recommendation to the board on the company's remuneration, recruitment and termination for senior executives, review of executives' performance and a framework for directors' compensation.

-It is the aim of the Company to provide maximum shareholder benefit through the retention of high quality board members, Executives and senior management and to ensure that remuneration levels are consistent with market rates for comparable positions.
+It is the aim of the Company to provide maximum shareholder benefit through the retention of high-quality board members, Executives and senior management and to ensure that remuneration levels are consistent with market rates for comparable positions.